Brian Detter

-Brian R. Detter (born 1959) is an American business executive and formerly served as a deputy assistant secretary of the Navy (DASN).
+Brian R. Detter is an American business executive and formerly served as a deputy assistant secretary of the Navy (DASN).

 Early life and education

 Detter was raised in Madison, Wisconsin.
 He graduated from La Follette High School, and received a bachelor of arts degree from the University of Wisconsin-Madison, with a double major in journalism and political science.

 Defense, foreign policy and business experience

-He currently is a senior executive at Artis, a technology company based in Herndon, Virginia.
-From August 2009-August 2012, he served as Deputy Assistant Secretary of the Navy (Expeditionary Programs and Logistics Management), managing a portfolio that included Navy and Marine Corps ground systems; research and development; urgent needs; and logistics and sustainment.
+From 2009-12, he served as Deputy Assistant Secretary of the Navy (Expeditionary Programs and Logistics Management), managing a portfolio that included Navy and Marine Corps ground systems; research and development; urgent needs; and logistics and sustainment.
 He also had responsibility for several joint programs, including the MRAP program and the joint counter radio-controlled IED warfare (JCREW) program.

 Previously, he served in the legislative affairs division at the U.S. Agency for International Development.
 He served with the U.S. State Department in Riyadh, Saudi Arabia as special assistant to the U.S. ambassador, and later in Washington as special assistant to the under secretary of state for Global Affairs.

 Earlier in his career, he worked as a defense analyst for the nonpartisan Congressional Research Service, and has worked in senior position on Capitol Hill, both House and Senate sides.
 He also served as director of federal relations for the International Council of Shopping Centers.